Here's our guide to keeping your home safe from burglary. Find out which locks to fit and how to keep your garden secure

 - Report the theft immediately to the police and get a crime reference number which will help with the insurance claim and any potential issues around identity theft

-- Do not touch or move anything until the police have investigated
+- Don't touch or move anything until the police have investigated

 - Cancel any stolen cards straight away, and report any other loss such as a stolen cheque book to your bank.
 Likewise if your passport or driving licence is missing, inform the issuing authority

 - If your mobile phone has been stolen, alert your phone provider so they can put a stop on your account

 - Repair any damage caused by forced entry and make sure all doors and windows are secure

 - Contact your insurer's claims department as soon as possible to report the claim, preferably with your insurance number to hand